Derek Jeter: 2009–2013

 On July 9, 2011, Jeter recorded his 3,000th career hit, a home run off of David Price of the Tampa Bay Rays.
 Jeter finished the day with five hits in five at-bats, the second player to have five hits on the day he achieved his 3,000th hit (the first was Craig Biggio).
-He also became the second player to hit a home run for his 3,000th hit, Wade Boggs having done so in 1999.
+He also became the second player to hit a home run for his 3,000th hit, Wade Boggs (who was teammates with Jeter on the Yankees from 1995 to 1997) having done so in 1999.
 The last of Jeter's five hits proved to be the game-winning hit.
 He is the only member of the 3,000 hit club to record all of his hits with the New York Yankees.
 Jeter joined Honus Wagner as only the second regular shortstop to reach the 3,000 hit plateau.
 (Note: Though Honus Wagner was primarily a shortstop, he also played other infield positions as well as the outfield.
 Cal Ripken Jr. reached 3,000 after he had moved to third base.
 Robin Yount reached the milestone after moving to center field, where he spent almost half his career.
 Some consider Jeter the third regular shortstop to reach 3,000 along with Wagner and Ripken.)
 Only Ty Cobb, Hank Aaron, and Robin Yount were younger than Jeter on the day of their 3,000th hit.
 MLB and HBO produced Derek Jeter 3K, a documentary that profiled his path to 3,000 hits and originally aired on July 28, 2011.

 Fatigued from the stress of chasing 3,000 career hits and wanting to rest his calf, Jeter opted not to attend the 2011 MLB All-Star Game.
 Jeter and Posada played their 1,660th game together on July 14, 2011, breaking the previous franchise record of 1,659 by Gehrig and Tony Lazzeri.
 Jeter played his 2,402nd game with the Yankees on August 29, 2011, breaking Mickey Mantle's record for most games played as a Yankee.
 He finished the 2011 season with 162 hits, his 16th consecutive season with 150 hits, which tied him with Pete Rose for the second-most consecutive 150-hit seasons, one behind Hank Aaron for the MLB record.
 Jeter was honored with the Lou Gehrig Memorial Award, given in recognition of charitable endeavors.